DamianoPellegrini/SuperMario/README.md

 # SuperMario

-SuperMario clone written in C++20 using OpenGL 4.6 targetting mainly Linux-based operating systems.
+SuperMario clone written in C++20 using Vulkan 1.2.

 ## Build instructions